ec-builds/enterprise-homelab/projects/active-directory-lab/domain-controller-deployment.md

 Install AD DS + DNS
         │
         ▼
+Create AD Forest
+        │
+        ▼
 Promote to Domain Controller
         │
         ▼
+Validate AD + DNS
+        │
+        ▼
 Configure DHCP
         │
         ▼
-Validate Active Directory
+Final Validation
 ```

 > [!NOTE]
 > Hostnames, IP addresses, domain names, and other environment-specific
-> identifiers shown in this document are sanitized for public documentation.
+> identifiers shown in this document have been sanitized for public release.

 ## Server Configuration